 As mentioned above, you can get money from an investor or the bank for your bar’s planning process.
 You can also use your own money if you have a lot and know that it won’t cause a financial burden for you in the long run.
 Keep in mind that you’ll need sound finances to open up a bar.

-Know what your competition are doing, particularly those that are already successful, and find out why they’re successful in the area you plan to open your bar.
+Know what your competitors are doing, particularly those that are already successful, and find out why they’re successful in the area you plan to open your bar.

 Your bar should be what your target market wants.
 Get a market research company to conduct research on your target market, including their expectations and needs from a bar like yours.